-- Interest income was charged according to the terms of the loan agreement entered into (i) between the parties. - (ii) Interest expenses was charged according to the terms of the relevant promissory notes issued by the Company. - (iii) Consultancy fee income and management income were made on a mutually agreed basis. - Operating lease rentals were paid according to the terms of the rental agreements entered (iv) between the Group and the related companies owned by the spouse of Ms. Huang Wei, the executive director and the substantial shareholder of the Company.
+Operating lease rentals were paid according to the terms of the rental agreements entered between the Group and the related companies owned by the spouse of Ms. Huang Wei, the executive director and the substantial shareholder of the Company.

-Compensation to key management personnel
+(b) Compensation to key management personnel

-The remuneration of the directors and other members of key management during the years ended 31 December 2020 and 2019 are as follows:
+The remuneration of the directors and other members of key management during the years ended 31 December 2021 and 2020 are as follows: